necx512/GIUDA/TGS_on_behalf_of_someone.md

 } LUID, *PLUID;
 ```

-The LUID itself is represented by two values: DWORD (ULONG) and Longint (LONG).
-In this case, usually only the field is filled in LowPart and HighPart matters.
+The LUID is represented by two values: DWORD (ULONG) and Longint (LONG).
+Typically, only the LowPart field is filled, while the HighPart remains relevant but less commonly used.

 This structure is used by all WinAPI functions that are somehow related to user sessions.

-Using the GetTokenInformation() you can find out the custom LUID.
+You can use the GetTokenInformation() function to retrieve the custom LUID.

-Now it's time to show how Kerberos tickets are requested by the LSA itself.
-This will help us spoof the LUID and get someone else's ticket.
+Now it's time to demonstrate how Kerberos tickets are requested by the LSA.
+This process will help us spoof the LUID and obtain someone else's ticket.

 ### How the LSA requests Kerberos tickets

-To request a TGS ticket, the LSA receives an SPN (service principal name) and passes it to the KDC.
-We can request TGS tickets ourselves.
-For this, there is a function LsaCallAuthenticationPackage().
+To request a TGS ticket, the LSA receives a Service Principal Name (SPN) and passes it to the KDC.
+We can request TGS tickets ourselves using the LsaCallAuthenticationPackage() function.

 Pascal
 ```